-- 1) Set the air wash (secondary) air control to about one quarter open and the primary air control fully open. - 2) Lay the fire by using several layers of dry kindling wood into a criss-cross grid pattern on top of the grate bars.
+- 2) Lay the fire by using several layers of dry kindling wood into a criss-cross grid pattern on top of the grate bars.
 The use of two or three fire lighters may assist in lighting the kindling. - 3) After the kindling has caught light, you should almost close the fire door leading it ajar by about 10mm.
-This will aid the flue draw during the initial lighting of the appliance. - 4) Once the flue draw has been established, after about five minutes, carefully load the stove with solid fuel, it is suggested that the initial loading is best done using fire tongs and placing the fuel, rather than shovelling the fuel. - 5) When the fire is well alight regulate the burning rate by controlling the primary air control. - 6) The secondary air control (air wash) should be closed enough to enable a sufficient supply of air to the glass to keep the door glass clean. - 7) Whilst burning solid fuel it can be beneficial to occasionally riddle the grate bars so any burnt fuel will fall between the grate bars into the ash pan.
-Please see 'Section 7-Further Information' on the procedure for riddling.
+This will aid the flue draw during the initial lighting of the appliance. - 4) Once the flue draw has been established, after about five minutes, carefully load the stove with solid fuel, it is suggested that the initial loading is best done using fire tongs and placing the fuel, rather than shovelling the fuel. - 5) When the fire is well alight regulate the burning rate by controlling the primary air control. - 6) The secondary air control (air wash) should be closed enough to enable a sufficient supply of air to the glass to keep the door glass clean. - Whilst burning solid fuel it can be beneficial to occasionally riddle the grate bars so any burnt fuel will fall between the grate bars into the ash pan.
+Please see 'Section 13-Further Information' on the procedure for riddling.